That-Dev-Girl-Archives/jhalabi.com-old/blog/pregnancy/first-trimester.md

 # My Pregnancy Story: The First Trimester.

-Articles about the first trimester of my pregnancy, November through December, 2017.
+Articles about the first trimester of my pregnancy, November through December 2017.